 Global Wholesale Foreign Exchange Dealing Disclosures

-- This notice sets out certain disclosures in respect of MUFG Bank's (acting through its various subsidiaries, branches and offices, collectively “the Bank”) standard dealings with clients and other market participants (together “counterparties”) in principal-to-principal transactions in the wholesale FX markets, including with respect to FX options, spot, swaps, deliverable and non-deliverable forwards (together, “FX Products”).
+- This notice sets out certain disclosures in respect of MUFG Bank's (including where it acts through branches, offices and its various subsidiaries, collectively“ the Bank”) standard dealings with clients and other market participants (together “counterparties”) in principal-to-principal transactions in the wholesale FX markets, including with respect to FX options, spot, swaps, deliverable and non-deliverable forwards (together, “FX Products”).
 The Bank's FX Products offering, and the disclosures made in this document, are subject to any applicable local law restrictions.

 - The nature of obligations owed to a particular counterparty may vary depending on the precise nature of the Bank's relationship with the counterparty and the jurisdiction(s) in which such relationship is maintained.
 However, when you enter into FX transactions with the Bank in the wholesale FX markets it will be on the basis of this notice, except to the extent otherwise expressly agreed, provided for in other applicable terms of dealing, ancillary trading documentation, product specific disclosures or notices issued by the Bank or as otherwise required by applicable law or regulation.
 For the avoidance of doubt, this notice is not intended to exclude any mandatory obligations that the Bank may owe to counterparties under any applicable law or regulation.

 - The Bank acts as a dealer and a market-maker in FX markets.
-Accordingly, the Bank engages in price quoting, order taking, trade execution and other related activities (“wholesale FX services”) in respect of FX Products both for its own account and in a principal capacity with counterparties and for its own account.
+Accordingly, the Bank engages in price quoting, order taking, trade execution and other related activities (“wholesale FX services”) in respect of FX Products both for its own account and in a principal capacity with counterparties.
 The Bank executes FX transactions as principal through various proprietary, interdealer or other electronic FX platforms (“eFX”) and through its voice trading facilities (this includes transactions completed using a combination of voice and other means of electronic communication other than eFX) (“Voice Trading”).

 - By continuing to engage with the Bank in wholesale FX services after notification of the disclosures set out in this notice, counterparties are deemed to acknowledge, agree and consent to the basis on which the Bank undertakes wholesale FX services.